nevalang/website/content/blog/001_release/index.md

 ### Lack Of References

 I found it hard to find references.
-There are visual languages out there, but they are usually very specialized: LabVIEW, Unreal Blueprints, Node-RED, Blocky, Ballerina, DRAKON, you name it.
+There are visual languages out there, but they are usually very specialized: Scratch, LabVIEW, Unreal Blueprints, Node-RED, Blocky, Ballerina, DRAKON, you name it.

 The same goes for dataflow languages.
 There are some general purpose things like NoFlo, but they aren't statically typed, which is a big deal.
 I also looked for an FBP language that didn't require using a traditional language like JavaScript, but FBP itself doesn't limit you to that, making it hard to find examples.